Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### What are two characteristics of the public cloud?
-Each correct answer presents a complete solution.

 - [ ] Unsecured connections.
 - [ ] Limited storage.